bbondy/khan-academy-fxos/README.md

 You can download the Khan Academy Firefox OS app on your device at the [Firefox Marketplace](https://marketplace.firefox.com/app/khan-academy).

+The Khan Academy app also functions as a:
+- Firefox web app for Desktop on OSX, Windows, and Linux are also available at the same link.
+(No downloads support because Desktop has no Storage API yet)
+- Firefox web app for Android.

 ## About the source

 Everything is built using JavaScript.